kconner/mess-with-plan9/readme.md

   - In UTM, deselect the ISO.
   - Start the VM, log in, then `fshalt`.
 - Edit the VM, name it "9front template".
 Clone it and use the clone thereafter.

+## Now what

+Hit up a search engine and let's get weird